This post’s two-part mission is to:

 Every successful business has a mission statement.

-My Life is my business, I’m the CEO, and I want it to be a success.
-So why shouldn’t My Life have a mission statement, too?
+Your Life is your business, you’re the CEO until you RIP, and you presumably want it to be a success.
+So why shouldn’t Your Life have a mission statement, too?

-- Align the various departments in my life—finances, R&D, relationships, career, health, etcetera—toward a single long-term mission.
+- Align the various departments in Your Life—finances, R&D, relationships, career, health, etcetera—toward a single long-term mission.

-- Make clear to my stakeholders (friends, family, acquaintances, readers) where I want to go so they know how to help me and whether to invest in me.
+- Make clear to your stakeholders (friends, family, acquaintances, readers) where you want to go so they know how to help you.

-- Hopefully deliver exceptional returns to my shareholders (my future selves).
+- Hopefully deliver exceptional returns to your shareholders (your future selves).

 Because it’s hokey self-help-ism?